About the service and what to expect

 The Brighton Women’s Centre (BWC) supports self-identifying women from all backgrounds, facing all kinds of issues, to live happier lives.
 The charity provides a variety of services and a safe, women-only space for women dealing with bereavement or trauma, women who have been through homelessness or the criminal justice system, survivors of abuse or discrimination.

 This service is open to all women in need of emotional support, advice and information.
 It is free to access and provides a safe, women-only environment.
-During drop-in times, volunteers are on hand to offer support and are able to provide information about specialist organisations.
+During the drop-in, volunteers are on hand to offer support and are able to provide information about specialist organisations.
 Many women come in need of a kind ear or a supportive voice, company, advice on other services or to use our IT facilities.
-Women can also be linked in with the Centre’s food bank or holistic therapies.
+Women can also be linked in with the Centre’s food bank or other services.

 Mental Health Support Coordinators (MHSCs) work with people with complex mental health challenges to help them achieve healthy social networks and the right support in the community.